John O. Campbell

-Although Albert Einstein was both a scientific genius and a spiritual seer, his virtuoso achievement was the unification of these two visions.
-He foresaw a science that is essentially spiritual; one, which progressively reveals the nature of God.
+Although Albert Einstein was both a scientific genius and a spiritual seer, his largely unappreciated virtuoso achievement may have been the unification of these two visions, the unification of God and nature.
+He envisioned an essentially spiritual science; one, which progressively reveals the nature of God.

 In the more than 60 years since his death, few attempts have been made to develop his vision.
-It is a testament to his foresight that he visualized a science consistent with the spiritual revelation of the natural world and it may only be now that scientific advances have caught up to this great insight and are able to facilitate a fuller explanation.
+It is a testament to his foresight that he visualized a science consistent with the spiritual revelations of the natural world and it may only be now that scientific advances have caught up to this great insight and are able to facilitate a fuller explanation.

 However many ways there may be of being alive, it is certain that there are vastly more ways of being dead.

 What he is alluding to is the fact that being alive is dependent upon a unique form of genetic knowledge.
 Most of the many possible ways of randomly varying genetic information result in specifications for things that do not live, which do not exist.
-Biological existence is a rare state and those rare states are entirely reliant on specific genetic knowledge.
+Biological existence is a rare state and those rare states are entirely reliant on the specifics of genetic knowledge.

 Knowledge is the creator and sustainer of all things.

 Knowledge is a component of inferential systems.
-It is extracted from evidence and accumulated within a memory store.
-This single source of knowledge orchestrates the many forms of existence.
+It is inferred from evidence and accumulates within memory stores.
+This single source of knowledge production underlies the many forms of existence.
 We may say: